susom/mirc-ctp/README.md

 You can now open the DICOM files in `DICOM-ANON` to make sure they work with your intended application.

-You may want to look at the contents of `anonymize.sh` to understand how the MIRC-CTP application is invoked.

-### A note about pixel scrubbing and MacOS
+### Pixel filtering and MacOS

 In order to read DICOM encoded with the JPEG Lossless syntax, you need to have the Java Advanced Imaging ImageIO libraries.
 Unfortunately, these are not available for Mac.
-To get around this limitation, you can run this application from within a Docker container.
-A Dockerfile is included in this distribution, to create the image run:
+To get around this limitation, this application executes within Docker.

-`docker build -f Dockerfile --pull -t mirc-ctp .`

-You can then use the `anonymize-mac.sh` script instead of `anonymize.sh` to anonymize DICOM directories with support for these image formats.
+A Dockerfile is included in this distribution.